pkhuong/jaotmap/README.md

 The "threaded" implementations are meant to explore dispatch overhead.

-The `widget` implementations are unrealistically specialised, and serve as clear lower bounds on the performance of YMM-at-a-time dispatch.
+The `widget` implementations are unrealistically specialised, and serve as clear lower bounds on the potential runtime of YMM-at-a-time dispatch.

 The `threaded` implementations show what how well a realistic dispatch